 - Most Dremel tools accessories do not fit on the rotary tool if you want to replace some of them

-Things To Know Before Buying The Best Dremel Tool
+Things To Know Before Buying a Rotary Tool

 Rotary Tool vs Oscillating Tool